 This trigger is great when your form caters to a specific audience.
 An example is a content offer automation.
-If you’re starting from scratch, you’d build a landing page for your content offer, add a signup form and then create a new automation workflow using the completed-form trigger.

-This trigger allows you to start a certain action when a subscriber clicks a link in one of your email campaigns or automation emails.
+This trigger allows you to start a certain action when a subscriber clicks a link in one of your email marketing campaigns or automation emails.
 Once set up, the workflow is triggered after a subscriber clicks the link in their inbox.

-The example above can be used to automatically sort engaged readers in a separate group.
+The example above can be used to automatically sort engaged readers into a separate group.
 This workflow moves subscribers that downloaded the free PDF to a new group.
 You can now target this group to send follow-up emails.

 In a new workflow, you use the Thank You page URL and set it as your link trigger.
 Now you can start building the social media email course automation.
 Each time someone clicks the button in your newsletter and lands on the Thank You page, the workflow will be activated.